 Legal Market Overview

-Key international firms with an office in Doha are Dentons, Simmons & Simmons Middle East and White & Case LLP.
+In the legal market, key international firms with offices in Qatar include Dentons, Simmons & Simmons Middle East and White & Case LLP.
 Regional firm Al Tamimi & Company In Association with Adv.
 Mohammed Al Marri also has a strong presence in the region.
-Allen & Overy LLP recently closed its Doha office but still works in Qatar through its offices in neighbouring countries.
+However, Squire Patton Boggs is set to close its Doha office and will join other law firms that have left Qatar, including Clifford Chance, Herbert Smith Freehills LLP and Allen & Overy LLP, but continue to handle work in the country.